leomotors/Website-Vector-Calculator/README.md

 ## Add custom background

-    * Add file to assets
+    * Add file to assets/Background

     * Edit dictionary in TS/JS Code (if edit in TS, make sure to compile it.)